teamheimonen/teamheimonen.github.io/about/index.md

 I still have some imbalance issues, so instead of riding a normal upright bicycle, I now ride a recumbent tadpole trike.
 It's a three wheeled recumbent "bicycle", tricycle.
-I'm happier than ever to be able to enjoy outdoor rides using the power from my legs.

->Even if you have a terminal disease, you don't have to sit down and mope.
-Enjoy life and challenge the illness that you have.
-><cite><small>Nelson Mandela</small></cite>

 On summer 2015 I went to see Finnish Recumbent Racing Championships and decided to participate on 2016.
 Then I got an idea to attempt to make a Finnish national record, and as one thing leads always to another, my goal is now the WRRA One hour record.
-You can read more about this record by following the link in the upper left menu.
+You can read more about this record from [a dedicated page](../project).

 I have contracted CARBONTRIKES to build me a custom racing trike and currently following a training plan by TrainerRoad.
 I'm dead serious about this.